turquoiseowl/i18n/README.md

 ```

 #### Using base classes vs. interfaces
-The central service is `ILocalizingService`; anywhere you need localization, implement the `ILocalizing` interface.
+The central service is `ITextLocalizer`; anywhere you need localization, implement the `ILocalizing` interface.
 The package comes with default base classes for convenience, including `I18NController`, `I18NWebViewPage`, and
 `I18NWebViewPage<T>`.
 If your project needs prevent you from using a base class, implement `ILocalizing` and defer
-to `ILocalizingService`; here is what implementing `ILocalizing` on a `Controller` might look like as a reference:
+to `ITextLocalizer`; here is what implementing `ILocalizing` on a `Controller` might look like as a reference:

 ```csharp
     using System.Web.Mvc;